 Unfortunately, 46% of the small businesses in operation do not have a proper inventory management methodology in place or a way to automate this process.

 So, supply-chain remains one of the most primary challenges for on-demand businesses.
-Products and services in the on-demand economy only reach home conveniently because of proper availability of goods and materials.
+Products and services in the on-demand economy only reach home conveniently because of the proper availability of goods and materials.
 But when that is hindered, it creates a dominos effect of consequences in the chain.

 As a solution, businesses should increasingly incorporate analytics into their supply-chain management systems.
-Doing so will fetch them a 25% surge in productivity, 30% gain in stock efficiency and 20% increase in space usage.
+Doing so will fetch them a 25% surge in productivity, 30% gain in stock efficiency, and 20% increase in space usage.

 Another fundamental aspect of the on-demand economy is the workforce it employs to deliver its goods and services.
 This is a crucial aspect as it completes the purpose of the industry and its existence.
-What is considered a strength in the economy is also its weakness.
+What has considered a strength in the economy is also its weakness.

-According to statistics, close to 22% of the American population has offered a service in the economy.
+According to statistics, close to 22% of the American population has offered service in the economy.
 Over 70% of the workers are satisfied with their work and 33% of the service providers work for more than one platform.

 Despite these numbers, we should understand that most employees are part-time workers, who await more lucrative opportunities.
 Jobs in on-demand are mostly seen as short stints until something bigger comes up for them.

 Also, with the growing number of companies and employees, delivery associates also feel the clutter in their work.
 And when an associate leaves, the business has to repeat a set of processes like background checks and more before recruiting.

 Delivery delays are extensions or the consequences stemming from poor inventory management.
 However, over the last couple of months, delivery delays have been brought in because of unexpected reasons like the global pandemic.